Careers and Employability Service

 What is important to consider when choosing extra-mural studies (EMS)?

-There are lots of practical skills in farm animal practice that take time to develop.
+There are lots of practical skills in farm animal practice that take time to develop, which is important to remember when setting goals for EMS (rectal palpation or surgical skills for example).
 Making the most of opportunities through EMS to practice techniques will be beneficial.
 EMS is also a great opportunity to try and appreciate the variety of work carried out by farm vets and the different types of clinical practice that are available.

 Do I need to do an internship or residency?
 Are there any additional qualifications required?